jaragont/orchestration-workshop/_pages/2-adding-sqlalchemy.md

 ### Committing Data

 You might have noticed the absense of the **COMMIT** statement from the SQLAlchemy logs.
 If we want to commit some data, we need to explicitly call `Connection.commit()` inside the block.
+Let's update the `execute_insert_query()` too.

 ```py
 def execute_insert_query(query, params=None):